When is Stranger Things season 4 released on Netflix? Cast, plot, trailer and news

 While the Stranger Things team have given little away in terms of the upcoming season’s plot, its spin-off comic book may have recently teased a potential storyline involving Steve (Joe Keery), Robin (Maya Hawke), Dustin (Gaten Matarazzo) and Erica (Priah Ferguson).

-In the comic, Erica starts selling green acid she smuggled out of the Russian lab at the end of series three, forcing the other three to intervene before she gets herself into trouble.
-While the plot doesn’t seem particularly dramatic for the small screen, hopefully it’s suggesting that we’re going to see more of the fan-favourite foursome in series four.
+In the comic, Erica starts selling green acid she smuggled out of the Russian lab at the end of season three, forcing the other three to intervene before she gets herself into trouble.
+While the plot doesn’t seem particularly dramatic for the small screen, hopefully it’s suggesting that we’re going to see more of the fan-favourite foursome in season four.

 In terms of theories for season four, we don’t know much about newcomer Robin’s background, so she could be a good bet.
 Or perhaps we’ll find out how former journalist turned private investigator Murray Bauman (Brett Gelman) became the bunker-living, vodka-drinking and Russian-speaking sleuth he is today.
 This seems especially likely now that Gelman has been upped to series regular.